Each state has its own statutory provisions regarding wrongful death claims.

 In wrongful death cases, the injured person is deceased which means someone else must bring the claim to court.

-In Arkansas, the personal representative of the deceased person’s estate is the only person who can bring the wrongful death lawsuit.
+In Arkansas, you may be wondering, who can bring a wrongful death claim?
+The personal representative of the deceased person’s estate is the only person who can bring a wrongful death lawsuit.

 If there is no personal representative — for example, if the deceased person is a child who has no estate — then the claim can be filed by the deceased person’s heirs at law.